 She worked until age 82, even during her bout with cancer, and only stopped because they closed the program.
 Most importantly, my mother remained financially independent, maintained a home, paid her own bills, and drove everywhere.
 Truly, she was a great role model, someone who chose her own path.

-When I wrote about my mother and the idea of choice in those articles, I was received with harsh words from a few people.
+When I wrote about my mother and the idea of choice, I was received with harsh words from a few people.
 A couple of women indicated we should “just be,” while another woman wrote that she felt sorry for my mother.

 I replied with diplomacy but reminded these women about choice.
 I went on to say that it was okay to “just be,” if that was their choice, but many of us choose to pursue meaning and purpose.
 If work is one way, so be it.